 This is a supportive build for players that don’t like to make combat all about themselves; an Artificer that makes the rest of their party practically invincible and hands out their infusions rather than keeping each one for themselves.
 It’s also something that might interest a tactician at the higher levels as the placement and movement of your twin turrets provides some intriguing dynamics.

-Spell selection: You have two potent defensive options in Shield (which can be cast as a reaction when needed) and Armour of Agayths (which has a built-in counterattack, and scales extremely well if using a slot above first level).
+You have two potent defensive spell options in Shield (which can be cast as a reaction when needed) and Armor of Agayths (which has a built-in counterattack, and scales extremely well if using a slot above first level).
 Your basic action will likely be a cantrip, such as Fire Bolt or Thunderclap.
 Starting at fifth level, you add one d8 to a single damage roll, letting you get more value out of area-of-effect spells, such as Thunderwave and Fireball.

 We couldn’t get to the end of an article on Artificers without including at least one Dwarf!
-This build excels at constructing defences, being able to summon a turret, and also being excellent at creating mundane traps with thieves’.
-While the shooting turrets are powerful the defensive option plays into our theme by providing all allies within a radius with a small pile of temporary HP each round, keeping the fight going for longer.
+This build excels at constructing defenses, being able to summon a turret, and also being excellent at creating mundane traps with thieves’ tools.
+While the shooting turrets are powerful, the defensive option plays into our theme by providing all allies within a radius with a small pile of temporary HP each round, keeping the fight going for longer.

 Since a lot of your contributions will come from slinging boosted cantrips while your turret keeps the party alive, and you have a lot of HP and decent AC to keep you going, you don’t need that many items.
 This frees up your infusions to hand out to the rest of the party if you prefer to shine the spotlight on others (or perhaps if you’re an experienced player in a new group).